Trade directory · Kihei metro · Hawaii

 Licensing Requirements

-Hawaii requires a C-27 Landscaping Contractor License for projects over $1,000.
-Must pass written exam covering business law, project management, and technical knowledge.
+Hawaii requires C-27 Landscaping Contractor License for projects over $1,000.
+Must pass written exam covering business law, safety, and technical knowledge.
 Requires 4 years experience or equivalent education.
 License renewal every 2 years with continuing education requirements.

 §2